visionbyangelic/Elizabethan_lover/README.md

 I initially attempted to build a Large Language Model (LLM) from scratch to understand the math behind the magic.
 * **The Goal:** Train a Transformer model on the complete works of William Shakespeare (`pg100.txt`).
 * **The Fail:**
-    1.  **Dirty Data:** The raw dataset contained 20% legal boilerplate (Project Gutenberg licenses), causing the model to generate copyright notices instead of poetry.
+    1.  **Dirty Data:** The raw dataset contained 20% legal boilerplate, causing the model to generate copyright notices instead of poetry.
-    2.  **Goldfish Memory:** My custom Bigram and Transformer models (built with PyTorch) had a limited context window (64 characters) and were computationally expensive to host.
+    2.  **Goldfish Memory:** My custom Transformer model (built with PyTorch) had a limited context window (64 characters) and was computationally expensive to host.
-* **The Fix:** I wrote a custom cleaning pipeline to surgically slice the text and validated the Transformer architecture, achieving a Cross-Entropy Loss drop from **2.64** (Bigram) to **1.84** (GPT).
+* **The Fix:** I wrote a custom cleaning pipeline to surgically slice the text and validated the Self-Attention architecture, achieving a Cross-Entropy Loss drop from **2.64** (Bigram) to **1.84** (GPT).

 ### 🚀 Phase 2: The Product (The "Fix")
-*Located in `/backend` and `/frontend`*
+*Located in `/web`*

-To build a viable production app with low latency and long-term memory, I pivoted the architecture.
+To build a viable production app with low latency, I pivoted the architecture.
-* **The Brain:** I replaced the custom model with **Google Gemini 2.5 Flash** (November 2025).
+* **The Brain:** I replaced the custom model with **Google Gemini 2.5 Flash**.
-* **The Persona:** I engineered a strict System Prompt that forces the LLM to treat modern technology as "sorcery" and maintain iambic cadence.
-* **The Bridge:** A Python Flask server connects the vanilla JS frontend to the Google Cloud API.
+* **The Pivot:** Instead of training a model, I used **System Prompt Engineering** to create distinct personas for Shakespeare, Romeo, and Juliet.
+* **The Challenge:** The AI initially refused to be romantic (Google Safety Filters).
+I had to programmatically disable specific harassment/sexual filters to allow Romeo to be "impulsive and dramatic" without crashing the app.
+* **The UI:** A mobile-first "Snapchat Clone" built with Vanilla JS and CSS Flexbox to handle dynamic viewport heights (`100dvh`) on mobile devices.

 ---